alyssafrost/UAB-Capstone/documents/project_pseudo_code.md

 ## Utility Usage and Temperature Calculation
 ----

+ Cam's Minor was math, so he put together the temperature formulas as such:

  Math formulas for our temperature conversions.
  Heat loss for closed doors/windows: Q = U*A*deltaT
  Advised U-value for windows in AL = 0.30